 Work Track members noted that it might be helpful to have additional conversations about future treatment of applications where a regional place name is also a country name.
 For example, Georgia is a country and a state in the United States.

 Some Work Track members expressed support for requiring support/non-objection for these strings in subsequent procedures.
 Other Work Track members expressed concerns about this approach.

+One Work Track member put forward a proposal to require support or non-objection from the relevant government or public authority only in cases where the applicant intends to use the TLD in association with the place in question.

 5.3.3 Strings listed as UNESCO Regions or Appearing on the “Composition of macro geographical (continental) regions, geographical sub-regions, and selected economic and other groupings” list.